Stephen Lushington (judge)

-Stephen Lushington generally known as Dr Lushington (14 January 1782 – 19 January 1873) was a British judge, Member of Parliament and a radical for the abolition of slavery and capital punishment.
+Stephen Lushington (14 January 1782 – 19 January 1873), generally known as Dr Lushington, was a British judge, Member of Parliament and a radical for the abolition of slavery and capital punishment.
 He served as Judge of the High Court of Admiralty from 1838 to 1867.

 Early life and education

 Lushington was the second son of Sir Stephen Lushington, 1st Baronet (1744–1807), a member of parliament and Chairman of the British East India Company.
 He was educated at Eton College and Christ Church, Oxford, where he matriculated in 1797 at age 15.
 He was then elected a fellow of All Souls in 1802.

 An amateur who made three known appearances in first-class cricket matches in 1799, Lushington was mainly associated with Surrey.

 In politics

 In 1806, Lushington entered Parliament as Whig member for Great Yarmouth, and spoke in the Commons in favour of the bill to abolish the slave trade in February 1807.

 Re-elected in 1808, Lushington lost the confidence of his patron Harbord Harbord, 1st Baron Suffield.
 He was a supporter of Catholic emancipation, at the time an unpopular cause.
 A few months into the new session, he resigned his seat.
 It came after the defeat of a motion he had proposed to castigate the behaviour of Sir Home Popham.

 Lushington in 1818 supported a bill intended to regulate climbing boys.
 He returned to Parliament as the MP for Ilchester in 1820, and subsequently also represented Tregony, Winchelsea and Tower Hamlets.
 An account of one of his speeches published in 1828 in the Mirror of Parliament involved Lushington in a libel case, for which John Dickens and John Henry Barrow, the father and uncle of Charles Dickens, were respectively witness and defendant.